7 FAM 250

 c.
 Other sources of funds, although they cannot be authorized in advance of the interment, are:

 d.
-If the consular officer is unsuccessful in obtaining private funds from any of these sources or from NOK or friends, there is no alternative but to accept disposition of the remains by local authorities under local law or regulations.
-When this occurs, the consular officer should determine as promptly as possible the method of disposition and the place of interment, in order to respond to any subsequent inquiry or request for such information.
+If the consular officer is unsuccessful in obtaining private funds from any of these sources, NOK, or friends, there is no alternative but to accept disposition of the remains by local authorities under local law or regulations.
+When this occurs, the consular officer should determine as promptly as possible the method of disposition and the place of interment in order to respond to any subsequent inquiry or request for such information.
 This information should be made a part of the case file.

 7 FAM 256 CREMATION

-In the case of cremation, the consular officer must make certain that all local laws and regulations are followed.
-After cremation, disposition of the ashes must also comply with the instructions from the NOK.
+In the case of cremation, the consular officer must make best efforts to confirm all local laws and regulations are followed.
+After cremation, disposition of the cremated remains must also comply with the instructions from the NOK.
 If shipment to the United States is requested, only the health regulations in the country of cremation must be met.
-The following documents must accompany the container of the decedent’s ashes:
+There are no CDC or TSA requirements on importation of human remains that are cremated before entry into the United States.
+However, local law and/or airlines may require the following documents to accompany cremated remains:

 (1) An official death certificate;